ab-emptycup/ab-emptycup.github.io/devlog/dec23-reboot.md

 - I tried with a different furnishing.
 But same story.
 Successful save.
 Furnishing saved in floorplan but not shown in 3D.
 It doesn't show up in the database either.
 - Debug log shows the furnishing is "added" in the backend.
 It doesn't show up in the project in the DB.
 At this point, I'm actually not sure if it is supposed.
 But what I can do is check how the scene is being composed on load.
 The furnishing definitely has to be there.
 - Yes, the furnishings are loaded from the Project and the project doesn't seem to be aware of the furnishing even though it is present in the floorplan.
 - Figured out what the issue is.
 The changes are being made to the project but the ORM is not noting the changes.
 This is very likely a mysql setting.
 I do remember having to add a config setting to enable the ORM to track changes.
-This may have been due to a change either with the mysql image or the update to the ORM dependency.
+This may have been due to a change either with the mysql image or the update to the ORjjjjjjjjjjjjjM dependency.
 The latter is unlikely because of version freeze in pip.
 I have verified that the issue gets fixed if the ORM is explicitly notified of the field update.
 I still need to figure out how to apply this change in the cleanest way possible.

 Ok, that's a patch.
 SQLAlchemy documentation clearly states that the JSON field type cannot track mutations.
 The recommended workaround is to use the mutable extension that tracks the changes.
 So, I patched the tables using the builtin JSON type to use the new mutable JSON types.
 The catch here is that even the extension only supports tracking changes at the first level.
 Any changes in nested objects of a JSON will not be tracked.
 This becomes a problem in our case when definitions change.
 But, it seems when those changes happen we are reassigning the value explicity (I think).
 So, the main candidates for change are simple lists that track resource IDs.

 I'm a bit uncertain about this patch.
 It solves the problem for now.
 But a part of the issue may still be present for JSON based dictionaries being stored in the DB.
 The really strange part here is that this was working fine a while back before my system reset.
 It should not have been working.
 If we encounter this kind of issue again, I'll do a thorough pass.
 For now, I'm committing and moving on.

 ### December 21